Information for residents visiting town centres

 Face masks and PPE

-You can make your own face masks.
-The key thing is it should cover the mouth and nose, follow the link below:
+The key thing with a face covering is it should cover the mouth and nose.
+For advice on making your own mask, follow the link below:

 Making your own facemasks - GOV.UK website